exponentlabshq/the-rosetta-stone/README.md

 ---

-# Just as Leibniz Predicted
+# The Academic Thesis Generator - Just as Leibniz Predicted

 ### This One Prompt Proves UMPF is The Rosetta Stone in Monadic Fashion, Just as Leibniz Predicted (paste into an LLM)